wp-plugins/mw-wp-form/readme.txt

 5. Supports chart display of saved inquiry data.

 == Changelog ==

+= 2.3.2 =
+* Bugfix  : Fixed a bug that form does not display when is surrounded by enclosed type shortcode.
+* Changed : Update tests.

+= 2.3.1 =
+* Bugfix  : Fixed a post_raw option bug.

+= 2.3.0 =
+* Refactoring mail sending part.
+* Added   : Add "Send value by e-mail" option for checkbox, select, radio.
+* Added   : Add filter hook mwform_custom_mail_tag_mw-wp-form-xxx.
+* Added   : Add filter hook mwform_contact_data_post_type.
+* Added   : Add filter hook mwform_get_inquiry_data_args-mwf_xxx
+* Added   : Add debug mode. no send mail and logging when set "define( 'MWFORM_DEBUG', true );".
+* Added   : Add filter hook mwform_log_directory.
+* Changed : Refactoring admin pages.
+* Changed : Changed generating method of file name that uploaded.
+* Bugfix  : Fixed ai, psd, eps file upload bug.
+* Bugfix  : Fix typo.

+= 2.2.7 =
+* Changed : Changed to be able to use ":" as value at checkbox, select, radio.

+= 2.2.6 =
+* Added   : Adding MW_WP_Form_Data object to augment of mail related hooks.
+* Added   : Adding MW_WP_Form_Data object to augment of mwform_validation hook.
+* Bug fix : Fixed a bug that post_title is not parsed when contact data saving in database.
+* Bug fix : Fixed a bug that post value is sent and saved when children attribute separate at post value and display value.

+= 2.2.5 =
+* Bug fix : Fixed a checkbox bug.

+= 2.2.4 =
+* Added   : Added sortable handle in validation settings and chart settings.
+* Bug fix : Fixed a children attribute bug.
+* Bug fix : Fixed a bug that also "contact data" menu is displayed when there is no form that has been set contact data saving.

+= 2.2.3 =
+* Bug fix : Fixed a bug that exec shortcode are not converted when use template.

+= 2.2.2 =
+* Bug fix : Fixed a tel validation bug.
+* Bug fix : Fixed a zip validation bug.
+* Bug fix : Fixed a in validation bug.

 = 2.2.1 =
 * Bug fix : Fixed a bug that remove_query_vars_from_post() is not executed.